Dry cleaning, and the increasingly popular wet cleaning, add value to your favourite items by prolonging their life.

 Dry cleaners are restoration artists, restoring your garments to be as good as new so you can wear them again, and again.

-As your #drycleaningheroes they renew your clothing, saving them to continue for another day so, visit your local TSA dry cleaner today.
+As your #drycleaningheroes they renew your clothing, saving them to continue for another day so, visit your local UKFT dry cleaner today.

 If you need any support - we're here to help.
-If you've had a problem with a TSA member, use the "Get Advice" form to get in touch today - TSA liaises between you and the cleaner to ensure the fairest deal for the situation.
-If your cleaner is not a TSA member, you can contact organisations such as the Citizens Advice Bureau for guidance on what to do if you have an issue.
+If you've had a problem with a UKFT member, use the "Get Advice" form to get in touch today - UKFT liaises between you and the cleaner to ensure the fairest deal for the situation.
+If your cleaner is not a UKFT member, you can contact organisations such as the Citizens Advice Bureau for guidance on what to do if you have an issue.

 Note of Caution: